anannyaakapur/Nutro-The-Nutrition-Chatbot/README.md

 - Enter your queries regarding any food products in the chat input box and press send.
 - The chatbot will respond based on the implemented logic and API responses.
 - Context is kept, can ask questions based on previously asked questions and context

-## Customization
-To customize the chatbot:

-- Modify `script.js` to change the chatbot's logic or API integration.
-- Update `style.css` to alter the appearance of the chatbot interface.
-- Edit `index.html` to change the structure of the web page.